greeny03/coding-sample/README.md

 Before reviewing this work in detail, please take a moment to read this text file first!

-This folder contains four python scripts, one CSV file, one PDF file and three subfolders.
+This folder contains four python scripts, one CSV file, and three subfolders.
-You ONLY need to run main.py to replicate the whole procedure, generate the clean data and produce all the figures.
+You **ONLY** need to run main.py to replicate the whole procedure, generate the clean data and produce all the figures.
 Below is the description of each file.

 ## 1 *Raw Data*